Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Valuing an American option numerically

-At each time step $t_1\leq t < t_n$, the option holder either exercises the option immediately if the payoff value is higher than the continuation value, or waits until the next exercise point if it is lower.
-The corresponding stopping time is: Based on this policy, we define $Y_{t_i}$ and $X_{t_i}$ for $i \in \{1, 2, ..., n-1\}$ as follows:
+\item At each $t \in \{t_{0}, t_{1}, \ldots, t_{n-1}\}$, the option holder either exercises the option immediately if the payoff value is higher than the continuation value, or hold it till the next exercise point if it is lower.
+Let

-Though both $X_{t_i}$ and $Y_{t_i}$ have the term $\Psi(S_{t_i})\cdot\Delta W_{t_i}$ in the second case, the subtractions have different meaning.
-In the update of $X_{t_i}$ (option price upper bound), it is the martingale increment we need to deduct based on the duality formulation \eqref{eq:Duality}.
-In the update of $Y_{t_i}$ (option price lower bound), it works as a control variate for variance reduction.
-If the approximation of $H_{t_i}$ is perfect, the variance can be canceled out completely.
-A proof shows that this control variate indeed reduces the variance of the estimate is given in Appendix~\ref{app:1}.